netlify-templates/victor-hugo/site/content/press/looking-to-quit-smoking-here’s-one-way.md

 ---
-title: Looking to quit smoking?
+articlename: Looking to quit smoking?
 Here’s one way
 date: '2018-06-01'
 summary: >-
   This is the Vitality Smoking study.
 A recent study published in the New